Château Cheval Blanc: Vineyard

 The vineyard is considered to have three qualities: one third Pomerol as it is located on the boundary, one third Graves as the soil is gravelly, and the remaining third typical Saint-Émilion.
 The vineyard area is spread over 41 ha, with 37 ha planted with a composition of grape varieties of 57% Cabernet Franc, 40% Merlot, and small parcels of Malbec and Cabernet Sauvignon.
 The average annual production is 6000 cases of the Grand vin and 2500 cases of the second wine, Le Petit Cheval.

 Controversy

-The manager of Château Cheval Blanc, Jacques Hebrard, was outraged at the evaluation of his 1981 vintage barrel samples made by influential wine critic Robert M. Parker, Jr. and asked him to re-taste.
-Upon arriving, Parker was attacked by Hebrard's dog as the manager stood idly by and watched.
+The manager of Château Cheval Blanc, Jacques Hebrard, was outraged at the evaluation of his 1981 vintage barrel samples made by influential wine critic Robert Parker and asked him to re-taste.
+Upon arriving, Parker was attacked by Hebrard's dog as the manager stood by and watched.
 When Parker asked for a bandage to stop the bleeding from his leg, Parker says Hebrard instead gave him a copy of the offending newsletter.
 Hebrard denies that Parker was bleeding.

 However, Parker did retaste the wine and found it significantly changed from his previous evaluation; he therefore gave the wine an updated evaluation in a later issue of his publication The Wine Advocate.